01Objectives

 The company had proven that it could build valuable solutions.
 The next objective was to create a stronger product foundation so those solutions could connect, compound, and scale more effectively over time.

-The key objective was: Create a scalable platform strategy that connects product capabilities into a more coherent system for customers, internal teams, and future growth.
+Create a scalable platform strategy that connects product capabilities into a more coherent system for customers, internal teams, and future growth.

 Different workflows were being developed and sold independently, with limited shared logic.
 This made it difficult to explain how the product scaled across use cases or how data and insights compounded over time.